Shom3s/nutripulse/README.md

 assets/data/food_database.csv
 ```

-Make sure these paths are registered in `pubspec.yaml` before running the application.
+Make sure these paths are registered in `pubspec.yaml`.

 Example: